-Board of EducationThe Board of Education met on Tuesday, September 19 at 7 p.m. at the District Administrative Offices, 503 S. Lexington.
-Agenda items included...
+Board of EducationThe Board of Education will meet on Tuesday, November 21 at 7 p.m. at the District Administrative Offices, 503 S. Lexington.
+Agenda items will include...

 The full agenda for each meeting is posted the Friday before at the following link - http://www.boarddocs.com/mo/hcass/Board.nsf/Public.
 You can also visit this link to see board action immediately following the meeting.

 School Board Candidate Filing Timeline

 Belcher Scholarship Selection Committee

 Establish Date & Time for Personnel Performance Review for December 2017